alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I start studying for next week.
 I have several midterms and I have to be prepared.

 **Thoughts**: Today I was able to review and write some code, which was good.

+### Day 104: October 13, Monday

+**Today's Progress**: Today was a day of studying for the first exam tomorrow, Systems Analysis and Design.

+**Thoughts**: It was a good day, peaceful, and with plenty of time to study everything I needed for the week.